By Nicolas Gillingham

 By Lauren Strazzulla

 Current FDA guidelines for the use of metformin stipulate that it not be prescribed to those with an elevated creatinine (at or above 1.5 mg/dL for men and 1.4 mg/dL for women).
-It is also …
+It is …

 By Shilpa Mukunda, MD